jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/toolhead/calculation.md

 ### `tool_stn_unload` Calculation

 The `tool_stn_unload` variable is the distance that the filament moves when the toolhead is unloaded, after the cut macro is executed and any pushback and retract operations have been performed.
+If you have a toolhead with the cutter above the extruder gears, you should set this value to 0.

 Like adjusting the `tool_stn` value, start with a recommended value based on your toolhead/extruder combination and use the following steps to fine-tune it: